bcsteeve/FamilySync/README.md

 # FamilySync

+## ALPHA STATUS!!
+Please note that this project was developed for my PERSONAL use and likely has a ton of bugs and/or may not fit YOUR use case.

 ![Version](https://img.shields.io/badge/version-0.1.0-blue) ![Docker](https://img.shields.io/badge/docker-ready-blue)

-**FamilySync** is a self-hosted, offline-capable family dashboard designed to replace the magnet-covered fridge whiteboard.
-It combines a shared calendar, smart shopping lists, and to-do lists into a single, data-dense interface that works beautifully on mobile devices.
+**FamilySync** is a self-hosted family dashboard designed to replace the magnet-covered fridge whiteboard.
+It combines a shared calendar and shopping/to-do lists.
+It is NOT intended to be everything for everyone.
+I just couldn't find a FREE calendar/list app that did what I wanted, so I made this for my family and I share it with yours.
+No warrantee or promise included.

 Built with **React 19**, **Tailwind CSS v4**, and **PocketBase**.